Skip to content

 Configs

-We use ixdf_ prefix for our custom config files to separate our config vars from Laravel’s and 3rd party packages ones.
-It also helps us to migrate to new Laravel versions: we have fewer conflicts.
+Use custom config files with your brand prefix (like ixdf_) to separate custom config vars from Laravel’s and 3rd party packages ones.
+It will also help you to migrate to new Laravel versions by having fewer conflicts/customizations.

-Usually we have one config file per system.
+Usually we have one config file per Module.

 Security